dolmagrg123/DevOps-Concepts/README.md

 ## Configuration Management

-Configuration Management is an automated method to maintan consistency in the software.
+Configuration Management is an automated method to maintan consistency in the product's performance, functional and physical.
 Configuration management is important because it enables the ability to scale infrastructure and software systems without having to correspondingly scale administrative staff to manage those systems.

 It is common for configuration management tools to include automation too.
 Popular tools are: